The Moon Goddess and the Son

 The Moon Goddess and the Son is a science fiction novel by American writer Donald Kingsbury, published by Baen in 1986.
 The novel was an expanded version of a novella published in the December 1979 issue of Analog magazine, which was a nominee for the Hugo Award for Best Novella in 1980.

 Along with the novella, Kingsbury and Roger Arnold published a nonfiction article describing the technologies used in the story for achieving cheap access to Low Earth orbit and beyond.
+Their LEOport station allows suborbital IMP vehicles to pop up and align themselves with a 100 km long deceleration track.
+The station vents gas into the airscoop of an 'impact reaction engine', which uses inverted aerobraking to match speed with the station.